Augustab/microsoft_fabric_mcp/README.md

 }
 ```

-Replace `PATH_TO_YOUR_FOLDER` or `/Users/username/Documents/microsoft_fabric_mcp` with the actual path to the folder containing this toolkit.
-This command configures the MCP server with the Fabric-specific tools.
+Replace `/Users/username/Documents/microsoft_fabric_mcp` with your actual path.

+> **💡 Note**: Both methods run the MCP server locally on your machine.
+The UVX method just makes installation much easier!

 3. Once the MCP is configured, you can interact with Microsoft Fabric resources directly from your tools and applications.